 Finally, use your institutional clout to interest corporate partners and investors, negotiating the best terms.
 Create spin-offs, licenses and equity partnerships.
 And invest in your own companies, holding on to them as long as you can to increase their value.

 The process I have described works.
-Over the past 16 years, CC Innovations has acted on approximately 3,500 new inventions, resulting in over 800 issued patents, over 450 licenses and 40 active spin off companies.
+Over the past 14 years, CC Innovations has spun off almost 70 companies and manages close to 450 active royalty-bearing licenses.
 Outside investors are part of the team, as we’ve attracted more than $1 billion in equity investments.

 Networking with key principals in your field is critical.
-Cleveland Clinic’s annual Medical Innovation Summit now attracts more than 1,700 of the most influential people in biotech, law, media, medicine and government.
-This year’s summit – “Innovating for Healthcare’s Transformation” – takes place October 24-26, 2016, at Cleveland’s Global Center for Health Innovation.
+Cleveland Clinic’s annual Medical Innovation Summit now attracts more than 1,500 of the most influential people in biotech, law, media, medicine and government.
+This year’s summit — “Neurosciences: Memory.
+Mood.
+Movement.” — takes place Oct.
+25-28, 2015, at Cleveland’s Global Center for Health Innovation.

 Dr. Cosgrove is CEO and President of Cleveland Clinic.